chrisjkellett/cube/README.md

-# cube
+## cube
-a css spinning cube
+a 3d cube animated with css transform and transition